dsifford/academic-bloggers-toolkit/README.md

 - Track individual link clicks to see who is interacting with or downloading your content and much more!

 ###Feature Requests
-Please direct all ideas to the Academic Blogger's Toolkit [Trello Board](https://trello.com/b/nFxfo6iO/academic-blogger-s-toolkit)
+Please submit all feature requests / bugs to the Academic Blogger's Toolkit [Issues Page on GitHub](https://github.com/dsifford/academic-bloggers-toolkit/issues).

-##Currently Working On
-- Communication with reference manager APIs.

-##Todo List
-- Clean up jQuery functions in 'JS' folder.

 ##Future
 - Multiple Authors.